Scope Resolution in Python | LEGB Rule

 When outer() is executed, inner() and consequently the print functions are executed, which print the value the enclosed pi variable.
 The statement in line 10 looks for variable in local scope of inner, but does not find it there.
 Since pi is referred with the nonlocal keyword, it means that pi needs to be accessed from the outer function(i.e the outer scope).
 To summarize, the pi variable is not found in local scope, so the higher scopes are looked up.
 It is found in both enclosed and global scopes.
 But as per the LEGB hierarchy, the enclosed scope variable is considered even though we have one defined in the global scope.

-The final check can be done by importing pi from math module and commenting the global, enclosed and local pi variables as shown below:
+The final check can be done by importing pi from math module and commenting on the global, enclosed, and local pi variables as shown below:

 Since, pi is not defined in either local, enclosed or global scope, the built-in scope is looked up i.e the pi value imported from the math module.
 Since the program is able to find the value of pi in the outermost scope, the following output is obtained,